veracity/veracity-documentation/sections/vap/admin-tab/manage-webs.md

 2. In the **Root URL**, provide the full root URL to your web application.
 3. To accept the legal terms of using the service, below the ***Root URL***, enable the toggle **I accept and understand...**
 4. In the **Display name**, provide the name that the end users should see when they change between different reports or applications.
-5. Optionally, in the **Description** field, describe your report for the end users.
+5. Optionally, in the **Description** field, describe your web application for the end users.
 Note that currently the description is not shown to the users.
 6. Below **Description**, you can enable the following toggles:

 	Enable Dedicated Domain Name - if your web app requires a dedicated domain name, enable this to provide the domain name.